The 11 major rules of running a warehouse:

 Contract changes: must be documented, approved by the original approver of the contract, dated and kept on file with the original contract.

 Contract extensions: at the expiry date of a contract or when the total value of it has been spent, a contract extension form must be filled out to request an extension.
-The contract extension form must be signed off by the head of procurement (in BRC, this is the head of CPT or the head of international logistics).
+The contract extension form must be signed off by the head of procurement (in BRC, this is the head of or the head of international logistics).

 A contract can only be renewed once, and the duration of the extension cannot exceed the duration or value of the original contract.
 At the expiry date of the extended contract, a full procurement process must be completed again (or waived through a waiver request).